Koenkk/zigbee2mqtt/docs/how_tos/how_to_support_new_devices.md

 {
     zigbeeModel: ['lumi.sens'], // The model ID from: Device with modelID 'lumi.sens' is not supported.
     model: 'WSDCGQ01LM', // Vendor model number, look on the device for a model number
-    vendor: 'Xiaomi', // Vendor of the device (only used for wiki and startup logging)
+    vendor: 'Xiaomi', // Vendor of the device (only used for documentation and startup logging)
-    description: 'MiJia temperature & humidity sensor ', // Description of the device, copy from vendor site. (only used for wiki and startup logging)
+    description: 'MiJia temperature & humidity sensor ', // Description of the device, copy from vendor site. (only used for documentation and startup logging)
-    supports: 'temperature and humidity', // Actions this device supports (only used for wiki)
+    supports: 'temperature and humidity', // Actions this device supports (only used for documentation)
     fromZigbee: [], // We will add this later
     toZigbee: [], // Should be empty, unless device can be controlled (e.g. lights, switches).
 },